 Walco / Edinburgh Royal.
 Walco Products Inc (Bronx, New York) sold 4 ply rug wool, both under the Walco brand and the Edinburgh Royal brand.
 Walco were primarily involved in crafts relating to beading, including beaded doll kits and ornaments (Walco Bead Co was one of the largest bead companies in the United States at the start of the 1900s), but late expanded into other craft supplies.
 In 1976, its bead-craft division became part of Holiday Industries.
 Walco Products Inc is listed as "merged out" as of 1979 and the Walco "flower" trademark expired in 1991.

 William Jones & Co (Bridgnorth) Ltd. Judging from advertising William Jones & Co (Bridgnorth) Ltd were drapers, hosiers, tailors, clothiers and undertakers located at Waterloo House (now Waterloo Terrace) in Bridgnorth.
 Like many drapers they may have diversified into wool sales and become an early department store.
 Their advertising goes back to the 1860s and they were wound up in 1866.
-I have their booklet (no date, but probably 1940s of 12 charted rug designs.
+I have their rugmaking instruction leaflet (dated 1927) and the accompanying booklet of 12 charted rug designs.
 “William Jones” is an extremely common name combination in both Wales and England.
 Although there was a “W Jones & Co” sewing machines company and some machines were labelled “Wm Jones & Company, Bridgnorth,” the sewing machine company was based in Manchester and founded by an engineer.
 I don’t know if there was any link between the two companies.

 Other brands sometimes found in charity shops are Cronit Melrose (wool/polyester mix) and Bernat Tabriz (polyester yarn), both sold in ready-cut strands.
 Cronit Melrose 6 ply 52% wool/48% nylon wool yarn was available uncut "also suitable for macrame" or in packs of 160/320 pre-cut pieces.